Sine, Cosine and Tangent

 Why are these functions important?

-- Because they let you work out angles when you know sides
+- Because they let us work out angles when we know sides

-- And they let you work out sides when you know angles
+- And they let us work out sides when we know angles

 Example: Use the sine function to find "d"

-* The angle the cable makes with the seabed is 39°
+- The cable makes a 39° angle with the seabed

 And we want to know "d" (the distance down).